ruby/ruby.wasm/packages/npm-packages/ruby-head-wasm-wasi/README.md

   <script>
     const { DefaultRubyVM } = window["ruby-wasm-wasi"];
     const main = async () => {
-      // Fetch and instntiate WebAssembly binary
+      // Fetch and instantiate WebAssembly binary
       const response = await fetch(
         //      Tips: Replace the binary with debug info if you want symbolicated stack trace.
         //      (only nightly release for now)